john-cash/math-o-matic/README.md

 # math-o-matic
-teaching code to generate math tables
+teaching code to generate math tables for a child